LuXCaesium/Obsidian_Brain/Statistics/Gibbs Sampler.md

 # Gibbs Sampler

-The **Gibbs Sampler** uses a somewhat different methodology from [[Metropolis-Hastings Sampler]] and is useful for generating n-dimensional random vectors.
+In essence the **Gibbs Sampler** is a special case of the [[Metropolis-Hastings Sampler]] and is useful for generating n-dimensional random vectors.
 One at a time we update each component of the random vector, by sampling them from conditional pdfs.
-Which has the advantage the conditional pdfs can be easier to sample from than joint distributions.
+Which has the advantage the conditional pdfs can be easier to sample from than marginalising by integrating over the joint distributions.

 Suppose we wish to sample a random vector $\mathbf{X} = [X_1, X_2, \dots, X_n]^{\top}$ according to target pdf $f(\boldsymbol{x})$.
 Let $f(x_i | x_1, \dots, x_{i-1}, x_{i+1}, \dots, x_n)$ represent the condition pdf of the i-th component $X_i$.